 PREVALENCE OF FGM

-In Europe as migration is an increasing trend, FGM has become an issue in several countries.
-The European Parliament estimates 500,000 girls and women living in Europe are suffering with the lifelong consequences of female genital mutilation and 180,000 are at risk every year.
+With migration to Europe increasing, FGM has become an issue in several countries.
+The European Parliament estimates that 500,000 girls and women living in Europe are suffering with the lifelong consequences of female genital mutilation and that 180,000 children are at risk of FGM every year.